This Baba Ganoush recipe isn’t just a dip — it’s a versatile culinary masterpiece! Creamy, savory, and crowned with the crunchy goodness of spiced

 - Serve warm, or store in the fridge to cool!

-Always a crowd-pleasing recipe, baba ganoush is great to serve with veggies like celery, carrot, or bell pepper slices.
+Always a crowd-pleasing recipe, baba ganoush is the perfect sidekick for veggies like celery, carrot, or bell pepper slices.
 However, it also pairs perfectly with freshly baked naan or pita bread.
 You could even use it as a spread or dressing on your favorite recipes like Mediterranean Quinoa Salad, One Pot Mediterranean Orzo, or Easy Chicken Kofta!

 How to Store